kushyzee/100-days-of-code/log.md

 **Thoughts**: My task for this lab is to implement some functions that alters the volume of an audio file and stores the altered audio in another file. i have already written one of the functions, it's remaining one more.

+### Day 40: July 31.
+2022

+**Today's progress**: Started working on CS50 problem set 4 (filters)

+**Thoughts**: This problem looks like it will be very tought to crack. my task is to created four functions that applies a filter to images (grayscale, sepia, reflection, blur).
+I already created the grayscale function, up next is sepia